 f) Data concerning your sex life and/or sexual orientation

 9. The confidentiality of your medical information is extremely important, and the company adheres to and often exceeds the high NHS security standards to ensure that your information is kept secure and confidential.

-10. The old Data Protection Act 1998 has been repealed by the GDPR, now the UK have left the EU, GDPR is no longer applicable.
+10. The old Data Protection Act 1998 has been repealed by the General Data Protection Regulation 2018 (GDPR).
 Therefore, the UK government approved a new Data Protection Act 2018, the Act mirrors GDPR and remains in force after Brexit.

 11. Medefer will collect information about you from your GP, hospital and/or Health Board, and from other NHS hospitals who have treated you, where it is applicable to your referral.